-A lover of music with qualifications from the Sydney Conservatorium, Irina has been writing opera reviews for several newspapers around Sydney since 1996.
-She is also a regular theatre reviewer.
+A lover of music with qualifications from the Sydney Conservatorium, Irina has been writing opera and theatre reviews for the Inner West Courier and the Alternative Media Group since 1996.

 Her documentary about the controversial Ananda Marga case, Frame-up: Who Bombed the Hilton, Who Didn't?, helped to secure an inquiry into the case which led to the three accused being freed and pardoned.